Cray-HPE/docs-csm/operations/network/management_network/bican_switch_configuration.md

     sw-leaf-bmc-001 Config Generated
 ```

-1. Validate and apply switch configs to management network switches.
+1. Validate and apply switch configurations to management network switches.
 EXCLUDING the edge switches.
-[Validate Switch Configs](validate_switch_configs.md)
+[Validate Switch Configurations](validate_switch_configs.md)
-2. Apply the generated edge switch configs.
+2. Apply the generated edge switch configurations.
 This is NOT a full config, the configuration generated is only what is needed for CHN.
 This switch should already be setup from the slingshot docs.

 EXAMPLE of a full running configuration of two spines and two edge switches, This config should be not be copied and should be used as a general reference only.
 [BI-CAN Aruba/Arista Configuration
 ](../customer_accessible_networks/bi-can_arista_aruba_config.md)